ProximaCat/godot-audiocat/README.md

 - **Which folder should I add my music**?

 Everywhere; although, the default directory folder is "res://audio/ost/" and "res://audio/sfx/".
-You can change it on Audio.gd, or by code "Audio.ost_folder" and "Audio."
+You can change it on Audio.gd, or by code "Audio.ost_folder" and "Audio.sfx_folder".
+You can also set a direct link "res://your_folder/.../your_audio.ogg".

 - **Can I play two OSTs at the same time?**